bangerang/git-pile/README.md

 $ # make more changes
 $ git add -A
 $ git commit -m "I fixed the code review issue"
-$ git updatepr abc123 # pass the sha of the local commit from the original the PR
+$ git updatepr abc123 # pass the sha of the local commit from the original the PR or the branch name.
 ```

 This will push the new commit to the PR you created originally.